Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

-Clearly, the maps that occur in the short exact sequence \eqref{*} that characterizes the quotient procedure, are generalized isometries.
-This depends, however, on the special choice of the \nbd{C^*}algebra over which the quotient is a Hilbert module.
-We will see in Observation \ref{nonextob} that, when $\cC$ is chosen unfortunately, there are maps between Hilbert modules having ideal submodules as kernels, which are not generalized isometries.
+The canonical maps $K\rightarrow E\rightarrow E/K$ (that is, the analogues of those occurring in \eqref{*}) are generalized isometries.
+This depends, however, on the special choice of $K$ in the part $K\rightarrow E$ as a subspace of $E$ which \bf{is} a \nbd{\cB}module (so that $\vp=\id_\cB$ exists).
+We will see in Observation \ref{nonextob} that there are maps between Hilbert modules having ideal submodules as kernels, which are not generalized isometries.

 \lf \bf{Conclusion for \it{ideal submodules}.~} \begin{itemize} \item The notion of ideal submodule, like the notion of generalized isometries as the corresponding morphisms, puts much emphasis on the algebra $\cB$.
 This might be felt as suggesting that we are looking at \nbd{\cB}modules for fixed $\cB$.
-On the contrary, the quotient by an ideal submodule does (almost always) not admit an inner product with values in $\cB$.
+On the contrary, the quotient by an ideal submodule (almost always) fails to admit an inner product with values in $\cB$.

-\item While being an ideal submodule does not depend on the choice of the ideal $I$ that makes it explicit, the \nbd{C^*}algebra $\cB/I$ over which the quotient is a Hilbert module does depend on the choice of $I$.
+\item While the property of being an ideal submodule does not depend on the choice of the ideal $I$ that makes it explicit, the \nbd{C^*}algebra $\cB/I$ over which the quotient is a Hilbert module does depend on the choice of $I$.
 This is quite unfortunate.

-\item The derived notion of generalized isometry does not characterize all maps between Hil\-bert modules whose kernels appear as ideal submodules. \end{itemize} In conclusion, ideal submodule is not the most fortunate choice to illustrate that ideals in Hilbert modules merit their name.
-(Actually, in order to give a completely asymmetric definition, according to the corollary in Section \ref{zero}, we might add to the theorem in Section \ref{zero} the fourth equivalent property that $K$ be a closed \nbd{\cB}submodule of $E$ satisfying $\sK(E)K\subset K$.)
+\item The derived notion of generalized isometry does not characterize all maps between Hil\-bert modules that have ideal submodules as kernels. \end{itemize} In conclusion, the notion ideal submodule is not the most fortunate choice to illustrate that ideals in Hilbert modules merit their name.
+(Actually, in order to give a completely asymmetric definition, according to Corollary \ref{TI=TIcor}, we might add to Theorem \ref{Ethm} the fourth equivalent property that $K$ be a closed \nbd{\cB}submodule of $E$ satisfying $\sK(E)K\subset K$.
+Also comparison with subbimodules of Hilbert bimodules as in Remark \ref{MERCrem} is worthwhile.)

-\lf The notion of (closed) ternary ideal refers to the ternary product $(x,y,z)\mapsto(x\sds y\sds z):=x\AB{y,z}$ on a Hilbert \nbd{\cB}module $E$.
-Like the ternary product itself, the condition to be a ternary ideal is an intrinsic condition to the space; no reference to the \nbd{C^*}algebra $\cB$ (or its ideals) is made.
-The fact that each Hilbert module sits as closed ternary subspace in its (reduced) linking algebra, shows that every Hilbert module is a TRO as discussed in the remark in Section \ref{zero}.
-The corollary in Section \ref{zero} shows that our definition of closed ternary ideal coincides with the definition of \it{ternary ideal} in \cite{BlNe07}.
-In Corollary \ref{RTOunicor}, we will see that the ternary product seen as abstract map $V\times V\times V\rightarrow V$ on a linear space determines a potential structure of a full Hilbert module up to generalized unitary (a bijective generalized isometry): There is, up to generalized unitary, at most one possibility to identify $V$ with a TRO.